How can a bank that offers no physical branches, no ATMs, and no checking accounts gain footing in the American market?

-Or, you can use that money to buy another CD which will yield even more money when it matures.
+Or you can use that money to buy another CD that will yield even more money when it matures.

 Barclays can help with this approach through its CD laddering program.

 Generally, CDs earn a higher rate of return if they take longer to mature.
-A 3-month CD, for example, may earn only 0.35 percent interest while a 5-year CD may earn something like 2.75 percent.
-(These are sample rates)
+A three-month CD, for example, may earn only 0.35 percent interest, while a five-year CD may earn something like 2.20 percent.
+(These are sample rates.)